 - Peel and cube papaya, reserving seeds; place papaya and seeds in a food processor.
 Add the onion, cumin and pepper; cover and process until smooth.
 Pour into a large resealable plastic bag.
 Add the beef; seal bag and turn to coat.
 Refrigerate for 8 hours or overnight.

-- For chimichurri, place the cilantro, parsley, cranberries, shallot, vinegar, paprika, garlic, oregano, lime peel, brown sugar, salt and pepper flakes in a clean food processor.
+- For chimichurri, place the cilantro, parsley, cranberries, shallot, vinegar, paprika, garlic, oregano, lime zest, brown sugar, salt and pepper flakes in a clean food processor.
 While processing, gradually add oil and water in a steady stream.
 Refrigerate until serving.